xiphonics/picoTracker/usermanual/pico-edition/content/pages/projects.md

 - **Sample Pool:** Opens the sample import browser specifically for the project's local sample directory.
 This allows you to manage and import samples directly into your project's folder.
 - **Remove Unused Samples:** Scans the project's sample folder and removes any audio files that are not currently used by any instrument in the project.
+- **Rebuild Sample Cache:** Reloads every sample of the current project from the SD card.
+Use it if a sample is reported as not fitting even though the pool is nearly empty, or after sample files were changed on the card by a computer.
+Not available during playback, and reload the project afterwards.
+See [Sample cache](#sample-cache).
 - **Remove Unused Instruments:** Resets all instruments that are not used in any phrase to their default state and removes their associated samples from the project.

+## Sample cache

+A project's samples are copied into the picoTracker's internal flash when the project loads, which is what makes playback fast.
+Where each sample ended up is written to a small file on the SD card (`/.current.samples`), so that loading the same project again - including after a power cycle - skips copying the samples and is near instant.

+That file is only used when it can be trusted:

+- It belongs to one project, by name.
+Loading a different project ignores it.
+- Every sample it lists must still exist on the card with the same file size, and no extra samples may have appeared.
+Replacing, resizing, adding or removing a `.wav` file in the project's `samples` folder makes the next load read the samples from the card instead - slower once, and the cache is then refreshed.
+- A firmware update that moves or changes the sample area invalidates it.

+Two consequences worth knowing:

+- **Sample edits need a project reload.** Trimming or normalising a sample in the [Sample Editor](sample-editor.html) writes the new WAV to the card, but the pool keeps playing the old audio held in flash until you reload the project.
+Reload it before importing more samples or loading another project.
+- **Removing a sample** in the [Project Pool](projectpool.html) deletes the file from the card, while the pool keeps the sample until the project is reloaded.

+Samples are only ever *appended* to flash, so removing and re-importing grows the space they use.
+It is reclaimed by **Rebuild Sample Cache**, by reloading the project, or by rebooting.

 ## Project Management